It’s not easy to find definitive information regarding a minimum or maximum KDP word count for Kindle ebooks.

 But for the same book using Verdana 14pt, it would be 341 pages.

 The KDP limits for print books are quite generous.
-For most authors, you will have no problems.
+For most authors, especially low content book publishers, you will have no problems.

 Limitations for Kindle Ebooks